This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Chronic pain is pain that does not get better for 6 weeks or longer.
-There are many causes, including nerve or muscle pain, arthritis, infection, or a fracture.
+Chronic pain is pain that does not get better for 3 months or longer.
 Chronic pain may hurt all the time, or come and go.

-- Prescription pain medicine , such as narcotics, may be given.
-Ask how to take this medicine safely.
+- Prescription pain medicine called narcotics or opioids may be given.
+Ask your healthcare provider how to take this medicine safely.

-- Anesthetics can be rubbed on your skin to block pain signals.
+- Anesthetics can be rubbed on your skin or injected into a nerve or muscle to numb an area.

 - Other medicines may reduce pain, anxiety, muscle tension, or swelling.